-In the fourth and final part of our Day in the Life of a Project Manager series, our Microsoft Teams guru Lyndsay Ansell shares a guide to help you navigate the language of Teams.
+In the final part of our Day in the Life of a Project Manager series, our Microsoft Teams guru Lyndsay Ansell shares a guide to help you navigate the language of Teams.

 Although very intuitive and easy to use once you get used to it, the world of Teams and its associated language does take a bit of getting used to.

 Here’s a little guide to help ‘translate’ the basics in the world of Teams for those who are just starting out.

 When you set up a new ‘team’, this acts as the over-arching ‘space’ that you wish to occupy in Teams.
 Think of Teams itself, as in the application, as a street; a ‘Team’ is like a building.
 The ‘Team’ houses all of the ‘Channels’ that you set up, which are like rooms in this analogy.
 The ‘Team’ level is where you can manage which members are included and what permissions they have for making changes to settings/channels in the Team.
 All team members will have access to all rooms in the house.

 There are a couple of vertical navigation bars side by side on the left of the Teams window.
 The smaller purple bar gives you the high-level navigation options.
 If you click on ‘Teams’ inside the black bar, you will see the white bar next to it populate with the list of Teams that you are a member of.
 To the left hand side of each Team name is a tiny arrow, which will show or hide the list of Channels within that Team when clicked.
 The Channel that you are currently viewing is always highlighted with a grey bar, so you’ll always know where you are.